georgfaust/ix/packages/documentation/docs/controls/charts/charts.md

 # ECharts

-Siemens Industrial Experience provides a theme for the populer chart library [ECharts](https://echarts.apache.org/handbook/en/get-started).
+Siemens Industrial Experience provides a theme for the popular chart library [ECharts](https://echarts.apache.org/handbook/en/get-started).
 This lets you harness the power of ECharts with seemless intergration into the Siemens Industrial Experience styleguide.

 <div className="siemens-brand-section">